 The 10-track album begins with ‘Floods’, a lively affair driven by chant-like, repeated lines.
 The tone of this opener strongly recalls the steely palette of Taken by Cars’ Endings of A New Kind, but it proves to be the only track in Plagues to do so.
 It is followed by ‘Turn of the Tide’, a groovy yet restrained profession of faith.

-We’re waiting for light to break through open windows…
+We’re waiting for light to break through broken windows…

 Across the waves, I’ve come to find you…

-‘Cause if to see the light, a heaven is worth believing
+‘Cause I desire to see the light, oh heaven is worth believing

 ‘All Nighter’, an expression of desire for company (“Tell me to stay all night, whisper to me”), and ‘Neon Dreams’, ecstatic and disbelieving (“Could this be true, a vision of me and you?”), are not as bleak in tone, but loneliness is seeping in from the edges.
 The latter track is also, musically, an outcast in Plagues, with its bright beats and candy synths.